 - Materials can only be included in an Agility exchange if they are essential to, and incidental to, the performance of the service.
 Materials alone cannot be exchanged between PennDOT and the Partner unless prior approved by the Office of Chief Counsel in Harrisburg.

 What are the three steps to exchanging services?

-What is a Work Plan?
+What is an Agility Work Plan?

-capabilities of each party involved.
-Work Plans are negotiated based on sound business decisions involving costs, market value, and the estimated worth of the exchange.
+An Agility Work Plan enables the Partner and PennDOT to determine the services that will be exchanged.
+Several Agility Work Plans can be completed over the life of an agreement depending on the needs and capabilities of each party involved.
+Agility Work Plans are negotiated based on sound business decisions involving costs, market value, and the estimated worth of the exchange.

 How long can an Agility Agreement remain effective?

 An Agility Agreement is effective for a period of five (5) years from the Effective Date with the option to renew the Agility Agreement for an additional three (3) years.